 Cloud-Based ERP

-- Hosted Cloud Solution: A company purchases a license but runs it on remote servers managed by a third party.
+• Hosted cloud solution: A company purchases a license but runs it on remote servers managed by a third party.
 The servers and other hardware are often rented from the hosting company.
-Your data is stored in a private cloud as a separate instance of the ERP used by just one company.
-Your infrastructure is not shared with other organizations, so this is sometimes called single tenant.
+Data is stored in a private cloud as a separate instance of the ERP used by just one company.
+Infrastructure is not shared with other organizations, so this is sometimes called single tenant.
 This setup can give the client greater control over the software and allow for more customizations, but it also creates more work for the business.
 Think of it as a middle ground between on-premises and true cloud software.

-- True Cloud Solution: A true cloud deployment allows companies to pay a fee for access to servers and software they do not have to manage.
+• True cloud solution: A true cloud deployment allows companies to pay a fee for access to servers and software they do not have to manage.
 SaaS ERP solutions are a popular version of a true cloud solution, as the vendor handles everything on the back end, including patches and upgrades.
 True cloud is also known as multi-tenant because multiple businesses use the same software instance and hardware.
-This reduces the need for an in-house IT team and ensures that the company always has the software's most up-to-date, secure version.
+This reduces the need for an in-house IT team, plus the company always has the software’s most up-to-date, secure version.

 Hybrid ERP